 It is currently possible to buy the LF Blue Whale Growth Fund across a variety of platforms including Hargreaves Lansdown, Charles Stanley, AJ Bell, Transact and Ascentric.
 However, we are aware that there are a number of platforms that it is still not possible to buy the fund through.
 We are in constant contact with a variety of different companies as we would like our fund to be available to the widest possible audience.

-We are currently speaking to Cofunds, Interactive Investor and Funds Network, amongst others, to ensure we are on their platforms as soon as possible, however, at this point they have not been able to provide us with a date as to when this may be.
 If you would like the fund to be available with your current provider, it may help to speak to them directly to request the LF Blue Whale Growth Fund appears in their list of available investments.

 We invest in a stock when the company meets our investment criteria and we consider valuation to be attractive.
 If either of these two factors change we will sell the stock.
 We don’t refer to “buy and hold” because many investors take this to mean that once you have bought a stock you will never sell.
 Fund managers who use the “buy and hold” label don’t actually do this and will sell a position if they believe it is too expensive or if they think the business model is broken.
 Fundsmith says they “aim” to buy and hold but quite sensibly Terry Smith has sold positions over the past few years due to the reasons we have outlined above.